academe/OmniPay-Payone/README.md

 ```

 The total price of the `ItemBag` does not appear to need to add up to the order total
-for the `Shop Server API` methods.
+for the `Shop Server API` methods when clearing by credit card.
 It MUST however sum to the order total for the `Shop Frontend`
-methods.
+methods, and it must sum correctly when using the CLEARING_TYPE_WLT clearing type.

 If you do not use the extended `Item` then default values will be substituted (`"000000"` for the `id` and `null` for the
 `vat` figure).
 If you do not supply any items at all for the `Shop Frontend` methods, then a